oranbramble/Distributed-File-System/README.md

 git clone https://github.com/oranbramble/Distributed-File-System.git
 ```

 </br> Once cloned, multiple different Command Line Interface windows must be openend, with each running a separate component of this system.
 This mimics the components running on separate machines.
+Each window must be navigated to the `Distributed-File-System\out\production\Distributed-File-System` directory before any of the commands may be used.

 </br> One window will be used to run the `Controller`.
 This must be run first before any other component, as they will all look to connect to the Controller on the `cport`.
 In a Command Line Interface window, use the following command: